 Given the evidence, vaping THC cartridges or “carts” is likely the driver of this outbreak of severe lung injury.
 The UDOH recommends people do not vape THC cartridges until we learn more.

 Most Utah cases are in their 20s or 30s.
-The median age in Utah is 26, which is three years older than the current national median age of 23.
+The median age of Utah cases is 25.

-Men account for 78% of the Utah cases while women account for 21% (the gender of some cases is unknown), which is similar to case demographics seen in other states.
+Men account for 75% of the Utah cases while women account for the remaining 25%, which is similar to case demographics seen in other states.

 The majority of cases in Utah have symptom onset dates beginning in late July.